 All students are assigned a specific registration date (you may view this date on Testudo: Appointment and Registration Status).
 Students should try to schedule a meeting with their assigned advisor about 2 weeks PRIOR to this assigned registration date.
 If you are unable to get in touch with your faculty advisor, please contact firstname.lastname@example.org.

 Be prepared for each meeting with your advisor.
 Review your degree progress at u.achieve and bring an updated copy of your 4-year plan, a printed copy of your unofficial transcript, and a list of courses you plan to take the following semester.

-Any concerns you are not able to discuss with your advisor, you may discuss with Dr. Robert Sanner (undergraduate program director), or Aileen Hentz (undergraduate program, assistant director).
+Any concerns you are not able to discuss with your advisor, you may discuss with Dr. Robert Sanner (undergraduate faculty director), or Dr. Aileen Hentz (undergraduate program director).

 3179 Glenn L. Martin Hall Bldg #088

 College Park, MD 20742

 The benefits associated with our faculty advising program are many; it also entails a number of obligations on the student’s part.
 You are responsible for preparing for each advising session and providing certain information to your faculty advisor.
 By complying with these responsibilities, your advisor is better able to guide and facilitate your development thus allowing you to get more out of the program.